babylonchain/staking-indexer/README.md

   [here](./doc/extract_tx_data.md).
 * Storing the extracted transaction data in a database.
 The database schema can be found [here](./doc/db_schema.md).
 * Pushing staking, unbonding, and withdrawal events to the consumers.
-We have a consumer implementation of [rabbitmq](https://www.rabbitmq.com/).
+  A reference implementation based on [rabbitmq](https://www.rabbitmq.com/) is provided.
+  The definition of each type of events can be found [here](./doc/events.md).
 * Monitoring the status by Prometheus [metrics](./doc/metrics.md).

 ## Usage